 Light-hearted | Bright and cheerful |

-Tips for implementing your different tones of voice
+Tips for aligning tones of voice across teams

 Documenting the different types of tone of voice and where they are appropriate in your enterprise content is essential.
 That’s to make sure that each individual content contributor isn’t inserting their own tone of voice into every piece of content they create, which creates a jarring customer experience.
 Once you’ve distilled the different types of tone of voice into the different content types and channels you should: